Why you should watch this replay

 Hot take: most sites on the web don’t need analytics.
 You should open your Google Search Console and look at your search insights.
 That’s it and it’s plenty.
 Everything else is just rubbish anyway.
 Unless you’re running an ecommerce site, then you might want to have a bit more.
 For most other sites it’s really not something that you need to help you make better decisions.
-If you do need something that’s not Google Analytics Matomo, that used to be Piwik, and Fathom Analytics is leading the pack for alternatives.
+If you do need something that’s not Google Analytics, then Matomo, (which used to be Piwik), and Fathom Analytics are leading the pack for alternatives.

 Well, those spikes and direct traffic are anything but spikes of direct traffic.
 There are probably spikes of traffic coming from a source that your analytics package doesn’t recognize.
 This is one of the reasons why looking at analytics is bonkers.
 Most of the data that you’re looking at is plain wrong.
 It might be that this is Facebook traffic that’s not tagged as Facebook traffic or Twitter traffic not tagged as Twitter traffic.
 If you have loads of unknown traffic, you’re probably receiving less direct traffic than you are.
 The question is, does any of this help you?
 It could be all sorts of things.
 But how does knowing that you’re having that traffic help you?
 If it doesn’t help you, if it doesn’t make you sell stuff, or if it doesn’t make you reach the goals of your site.
 Then why is even knowing it important?

 Joost is the founder and Chief Product Officer at Yoast.
 He spends most of his time at Yoast working on Yoast SEO and its add-ons.
 As Chief Product Officer he makes sure the roadmap for all our products is managed.